Mevius: Other sports

 At the end of the 1990s to early 2000s, Japanese tobacco companies were not allowed to advertise their products in China due to the still lingering tensions of World War II.
 So Japan Tobacco decided to hold an "Eco-challenge" style adventure race – sponsored by Mild Seven cigarettes.
 Thus was born the "Mild Seven Outdoor Quest".
 Dan Morris was the official photographer for this event from 1997-2001.
 This event took him to a number of beautiful spots in Western China including Dali City, Lijiang and Xijiang (home of the Chinese space program).
 Top athletes such as Team Eco-Internet, Mike Pigg and Paula Newby-Fraser would regularly compete in this event.

 In 2001, Mild Seven was the official sponsor of the "Mild Seven Pool Challenge".

 Marketing

 During the 1980s and 1990s, JTI created various TV advertisements to promote Mild Seven cigarettes, both in English and Japanese.

 Various poster advertisements were also made to advertise both Mild Seven and Mevius cigarettes.

 In Hong Kong, Mild Seven also appeared on buses as an advertisement in the 1980s and 1990s.

 Markets

+Singaporean Mevius Sky Blue in plain packaging.

 Mevius is mainly sold in Japan, but also was or still is sold in the United Kingdom, Germany, Austria, Poland, Belarus, Russia, Morocco, Kazakhstan, Mongolia, Nepal, Thailand, Cambodia, Vietnam, Malaysia, Singapore, China, Taiwan, Hong Kong, Myanmar, South Korea and the United States.